agn453/Z80-MBC2-master/README.md

 sourcecode modules (.Z80 files).
 Both the original and translated build files produce byte-identical BIOS images.
-However, even using the original GENCPM.ORG configuration, I'm unable to get a byte-for-byte exact copy of the distributed banked system CPM3-128.SYS
+However, even using the original GENCPM.ORG configuration, I'm unable to get a byte-for-byte exact copy of the distributed banked system CPM3-128.SYS.
+Most likely this is due to differences in un-initialized data areas.

 Secondly, I have modified the Z80 sourcecode modules to -